Henry Raeburn Dobson: Work

 Although Raeburn did not seem to have had the means to lead the high-life, he certainly did everything to approach himself as close to it as possible.
 In London this meant moving around in fashionable places to be amongst potential clientele.
 Even in Brussels the painter would move around in the upper classes.
-But, there he got himself a studio in a not so well-to-do are of the Belgian capital, at the Place des Barricades, above a 'bistro'.
+But, there he got himself a studio in a not so well-to-do area of the Belgian capital, at the Place des Barricades, above a 'bistro'.

 When the jet-set did not want to take their way to the painter's studio, Raeburn had no reluctance to go and stay at the private homes and castles of his clients.
 He stayed an extensive time at Baron Velge's residence, with Mrs. Jadot, with Viscount Le Hardÿ de Beaulieu, with Baron Etienne della Faille d'Huysse and in Scotland with the Marquess of Huntly.
 And with many more sitters.

 Raeburn did not get on very well with the art-establishment in Edinburgh.
 Although influenced by the 'Colourists', he refused to conform to the Modernist movement, while the politics of the Royal Academy made him rebel even more against this closed circle.
 Although he would stay faithful to traditional portraiture, he could not ignore this 'Colourist' Movement.
 One may note this Modernist influence of the 'Colourists' in his very colourful palette and contrasting colours.
 He must have been well informed about the philosophy and the work of this movement through a very good female friend in these circles.

 His portraits are always faithful representations of the sitters.
-It is astonishing that after so many years, many of the portraits still resemble the sitters.
+Many of the portraits still resemble the sitters.
 But, sometimes he embellishes the sitter by adding some mannerist hands.
-Fascinated by hands (which is the most difficult part of a portrait), he always included some hands into a portrait (when possible).
+Fascinated by hands, he always included some hands into a portrait (when possible).
 But, generally they do not represent the hands of the sitter.
 They are – especially with woman portraits – a mannerist way to add more grace and elegance to the sitter.
 Baroness Van Houtte's and Baroness Velge's hands are indeed stockier than the hands Raeburn painted, while the position of the hand of Countess de Liedekerke is anatomically quite impossible, as are the hands of Countess d'Oultremont.
 One notices the elongated fingers in the portraits of Baroness Van Houtte, Countess d'Oultremont and Countess de Liedekerke.

-While Raeburn's production is amazing, not all of his paintings are of the same quality.
+Not all of his paintings are of the same quality.
 He had great trouble with painting group portraits and the perspectives are not always correct.
 This may well be because Raeburn was never trained academically.
-But, in the end, Raeburn Dobson remains one of Edinburgh's best portrait painters of the middle of the twentieth century.